wawashra/data-center-helm-charts/docs/docs/userguide/resource_management/RESOURCE_SCALING.md

 To overcome these issue you need to take the following approach:

+* Prepare Jira for scaling by providing an index snapshot

+  Make sure there's at least one snapshot file in `<shared-home>/export/indexsnapshots`.
+New pods will attempt to use these files to replicate issue index which is more reliable than copying index from pods directly.
+If you migrated shared home from an existing instance, snapshots should be available.
+If not, follow these steps to generate them before scaling Jira:

+  1. Log into the Jira pod.
+There should be only one at this time
+  1. Go to Admin -> System -> Advanced -> Indexing.
+  1. There should be no errors on this page.
+If there are, you need to 1  perform a full re-index before proceeding.
+  1. Go to Index Recovery settings visible on the same page.
+  1. Remember current settings
+  1. Temporarly change the values: Set "Enable index recovery" to "ON".
+Under "Schdedule" choose "Advanced" and paste this cron expression into the input field: ~* * * * * ?~
+  1. The above step will force the snapshot to be created every minute.
+  1. Wait for the snapshot to be created.
+It will show as an archive in `<shared-home>/export/indexsnapshots`.
+  1. Revert the settings to the remembered values but consider keeping the index recovery feature enabled.

 * Using either the `declarative` or `impreative` approach scale the cluster by **1 pod only** !!!warning "1 pod as a time!"